Nambikwara language: Syntax

-Subject and Object Marking
+Subject and object marking

 Nambikwara does not distinguish between subject and object forms in noun stems in both transitive and intransitive sentences and uses an active-stative system for case marking.
 However, when it is necessary to mention the subject of a sentence, personal pronoun free forms can be used.
 This only occurs when “a new participant is introduced, or when there would be too much confusion if [it] were omitted”.
 Nambikwara also makes use of different subject and object suffixes that must “refer anaphorically to the real person/object that is either alluded to or given overtly in the subject/object of the clause” and are divided into first, second, and third person.
 Additionally, some suffixes will be further divided into dual and combined forms or plural and combined forms, but only one of those forms can be affixed to a verb.
 According to Kroeker (2001), the dual form is used following singular forms, and the plural form is also used following singular forms.
 The following tables (adapted from Kroeker 2001) lists the personal pronoun free forms and bound object and subject suffixes that can be used in Nambikwara.

-The following sentences are taken from Kroeker (2001) and show the different uses of the multiple forms of “you” and “us” in the object position:
+The following sentences show the different uses of the multiple forms of “you” and “us” in the object position: